eightimerkan/My_Ecole_studies/get_next_line/README.md

 Part 2: Pull the first line from my repository.(pull_new_line function)

-Part 3: Pull the first row from my repository, get the rest and update the repository.(seperate function)
+Part 3: Pull the first line from my repository, get the rest and update the repository.(seperate function)